dhruv-modi/server-client-dicegame/README.md

 OutputFile PORT DebugFlag //For program passing string message

-DebugFlag=0 of you don't want to see anything on the screen
+DebugFlag=0 if you don't want to see anything on the screen

 CLIENT: